 Usually your hosting provider will set this up for you, and you’ll need the database name, username and password for the database.

 Once you have all of the above requirements met, you should be able to proceed with the installation.

-- Download the zip file for ClassicPress from our GitHub releases page (or use this direct link to the
+- Download the zip file for the latest version of ClassicPress from our GitHub releases page.

 - Unzip the file on your local computer.